 Preventing Litter Box Problems

-Keeping your cat's litter box up to his standards is very important.
+Cats can be finicky about their bathroom habits, so unless you want to be dealing with a regular mess at home, keeping your cat's litter box up to their standards is very important.
 The following suggestions should keep your cat from "thinking outside the box."

-- Keep the litter box in a spot that gives your cat some privacy yet is also conveniently located.
-If the box is too hard to get to, especially for a kitten or an elderly cat, he just may not use it.
+- Keep the litter box in a spot that gives your cat some privacy but is also convenient.
+If the box is too hard to get to, especially for a kitten or an elderly cat, they just may not use it.

 - Avoid placing litter boxes next to noisy or heat-radiating appliances, like the furnace or the washing machine.
-The noise can make a cat nervous, while the warmth of a dryer or furnace can magnify the litter box smell, which could make him stay away from it.
+Noises can make a cat nervous, while heat from a dryer or furnace can magnify the litter box smell, which could make them stay away from the litter box.

 - If you keep the litter box in a closet or a bathroom, be sure the door is wedged open from both sides to prevent your cat from being trapped inside or locked out.
 Depending on the location, you might consider cutting a hole in a closet door and adding a pet door.